 According to the girl's testimony, the ambulance took 45 minutes to arrive at the hotel and at the hospital, before attending to her, they demanded a large amount of money in dollars.

-She also accuses the hotel of not having the necessary signs and for not verbally warning people, however, Marriott's spokeswoman, Kerstin Sachl, assured that the hotel has the signs in which they make reference to the fauna that inhabits the area.
+She also accuses the hotel of not having the necessary signs and for not verbally warning people, however, Marriott's spokeswoman, Kerstin Sachl, assured that the hotel has the signs in which they refer to the fauna that inhabits the area.
 Fortunately, the girl did not lose any limbs, although she will require a second surgery to start walking.

 Crocodile strolls in Marina Vallarta during the storm

 Neighbors of Pelicanos Street in the Marina Vallarta subdivision detected a huge crocodile crossing Pelicanos Street after a strong storm was registered this afternoon.
-The video shows how the reptile calmly crosses the street over the puddle of water and in this way gets under a pickup truck, apparently in order to look for an area where it can take refuge.
+The video shows how the reptile calmly crosses the street over the puddle of water and in this way gets under a pickup truck, apparently to look for an area where it can take refuge.

 Neighbors captured the impressive reptile and were filming it until it crossed the street and got under the vehicle to avoid disturbing it.
 Civil Protection personnel asks people to stay away if they see one of these animals and to report it so that ecology personnel can catch it and relocate it.